Improved Landside Access — Three Recommendations for All Sizes of Airports to Improve the Passenger Experience

 Every airport is different and it’s important to retain a clear sense of identity based on local preferences and expectations.

-For example, travelers in Pittsburgh are often picked up and dropped off by loved ones, who want to be able to pull directly up to the curb, within steps of the terminal.
+For example, travellers in Pittsburgh are often picked up and dropped off by loved ones, who want to be able to pull directly up to the curb, within steps of the terminal.
 When designing and building the airport’s new terminal, it was important to maintain that close access while incorporating space for new transportation options.
 It was important that all passengers have a similar experience regardless of their mode of transportation to and from the airport and so a new three-level curb will provide separate levels for departures, for arrivals and for ground transportation, where TNCs, shuttles and public transportation will operate.

 In contrast to Pittsburgh the major airports in New York City rely much more heavily on public transportation, TNCs, and other ground transportation.
 They also have complex roadway networks that require sophisticated planning and traffic analysis.
-Lessons learned from recent and ongoing major terminal redevelopments are being coupled with the latest simulation techniques to maximize traffic operations for the traveling public.
+Lessons learned from recent and ongoing major terminal redevelopments are being coupled with the latest simulation techniques to maximize traffic operations for the travelling public.
 One example of this is the New York traffic signal operations project.
-This project provides the operation center staff data and information that operators can use to determine how to mitigate traffic congestion and incidents as they happen.
+This project provides the operation centre staff data and information that operators can use to determine how to mitigate traffic congestion and incidents as they happen.

 Darryl Phillips is a senior traffic project manager in our Pittsburgh office whose background includes 10 years as a municipal traffic engineer and early education included architecture; he recently worked on the new Pittsburgh terminal and has led our traffic work at Columbus International Airport.